Bomanx/Rapp-Angular-App/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server (this might take several seconds).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Recipe App server

+Rapp uses an extremely simple HTTP server on localhost:8080 which can be found [here](https://github.com/marcwan/angularrecipeserver).
+It stores recipes in a JSON file.
+After cloning the git repository, run `npm install` from inside the newly cloned directory to download the dependencies in the package.json.
+Then inside the `app/` directory run the `run.sh` script.
+If you wish to skip the database refresh preformed in `run.sh`, you can simple run `node server.js` from the same directory.
+Recipes can be hard coded into the `recipes.json.start` file for `run.sh` or `recipes.json` for `server.js`.

 ## Code scaffolding